Context Matters: Repository-Aware Security Analysis of the Agent Skill Ecosystem: Background and Related Work

-\paragraph{\textbf{Empirical Studies on the Skill Ecosystem.}} Studies by third parties come to a similar variety in the share of malicious skills on marketplaces.
-An analysis of 3,984 skills on ClawHub and skills.sh~\cite{kellner:2026:synk} found 13.4\% of them having a critical-level security flaw like malware distribution, prompt injection or exposed secrets, and 36.82\% show (more minor) security pitfalls like hard-coded API keys or insecure credential handling.
-Another analysis investigated 31,132 skills~\cite{liu:2026:agent} from skills.rest and skillsmp.com, and found that 26.1\% of the skills contain a security vulnerability such as prompt injection, data exfiltration, privilege escalation, and supply chain risks.
+\paragraph{Empirical Studies on the Skill Ecosystem.} Studies by third parties come to a similar share of malicious skills.
+An analysis of 3,984 skills on ClawHub and skills.sh~\cite{kellner:2026:synk} found 13.4\% of them having a critical-level security flaw like malware distribution, or prompt injection, and 36.82\% show (more minor) security pitfalls like hard-coded API keys or insecure credential handling.
+Another analysis investigated 31,132 skills~\cite{liu:2026:agent} from skills.rest and skillsmp.com, and found that 26.1\% of the skills contain a security vulnerability such as prompt injection, and data exfiltration.
 The largest study by now investigated 40,285 skills from skills.sh~\cite{ling:2026:agent}.
 While predominantly focusing on their publication behavior over time as well as prompt length, the author also assessed their security and concluded 9\% of them having critical flaws.
 In this context, also multiple skill scanners emerged, e.g., SkillScan~\cite{liu:2026:agent}, SkillFortify~\cite{bhardwaj:2026:formal}, Snyk~\cite{kellner:2026:snyk_report}, and the Cisco skill scanner~\cite{cisco_skill_scanner}.
-Multiple works promise annotated data sets of skills for security benchmarking~\cite{bhardwaj:2026:formal,liu:2026:agent,malicious_agent_skills_bench}.
-However, upon closer inspection, we were unable to find them, impeding a direct comparison of our approach with those from previous work on the same data sets.
+Also, multiple works promise annotated data sets of skills for security benchmarking~\cite{bhardwaj:2026:formal,liu:2026:agent}.
+However, upon inspection, we were unable to find them, impeding a direct comparison of our analysis with those from previous work on the same data sets.